BurDing/GoGoTravel/README.md

 # GO GO Travel

 This is the group project of a course named The Art of Web Programming at UIUC.
-This app aims to provide a platform which can record user travel stories for wherever they go, and it can also help with travel destination recommendation based on user profile and flight price.
+This app aims to provide a platform which can record user travel stories for wherever they go, and it can also help with travel destination recommendation based on user card such as Spending and Duration

 ## Getting started